47degrees/arrow-slides/processed-slides/arrow-meta.md

 ---

+(PROPOSAL FOR ANIMATION: a **rain** of letters over the previous image and at the end, when all the letters have fallen, show the numbers in a corner)

 ![](css/images/feedback.jpg)

 Note:

 [Raquel]

+And it's not just about creating the pull request.
+It's really important to receive feedback.

-And we received a lot of feedback
+We received a lot of feedback!

 367 messages